RuralAnemone/the-quotebook/README.md

 >
 > They have a strong ego,
 >
-> They are too loud I think."
+> They are too loud I think.

 \- Tour guide in Vienna (via bek)